 Why Do Movie Theaters Serve Popcorn?

-A few converging aspects made popcorn the quintessential movie snack, according to Andrew F. Smith, author of Popped Culture: A Social History of Popcorn in America.
-Mostly, it boiled down to the snack’s price, convenience, and timing.
-Popcorn was cheap for sellers and for customers and making it didn’t require a ton of equipment.
-Popcorn also became popular at a time when movie theatres were in desperate need of an economic boost, which is how popcorn got introduced to the silver screen.
+According to Andrew F. Smith, author of Popped Culture: A Social History of Popcorn in America, a few converging aspects made popcorn the quintessential movie snack.
+Mostly, the snack’s price, convenience, and timing played a crucial role.
+Popcorn was cheap for sellers and customers, and making it didn’t require much equipment.
+Popcorn also became popular when movie theatres desperately needed an economic boost, which is how popcorn was introduced to the silver screen.

 Ditch The Popcorn!